michael-rapp/AndroidUtil/README.md

 # AndroidUtil - README

 "AndroidUtil" is an Android-library, which provides various utility classes for use in Android app development.
-I.a. the library currently provides the following features:
+The library currently provides the following features:

 - The class `Condition` provides methods, which allow to ensure that variables or objects fulfill certain conditions by throwing exceptions, if conditions are violated, e.g. when an object is null.
 - The class `BitmapUtil` provides methods, which allow to create and edit bitmaps, e.g. clipping them.